 Direct Income Support, such as that provided by the Senior Citizens Grants, addresses vulnerability by ensuring that poor people have the means not only to improve their lives in the short term but can also better cope with any damaging events that might befall them or their families such as sickness, loss of employment or a failed crop.
 Small but reliable income helps poor families to accumulate productive assets; avoid distress sales; obtain credit on better terms; and diversify into higher risk but high return activities.
-At full coverage expected to be reached by June 2013, the Programme will reach 95,000 households.

-Vice President Edward Ssekandi hands over money to a beneficiary in Kyenjojo
+Vice President Edward Ssekandi hands over money to a beneficiary in Kyenjojo by June 2013, the Programme will reach 95,000 households.